AugustArnstad/BayesianImportance/README.md

 `BayesianImportance` is an R package designed to compute Bayesian variable importance metrics for Generalized Linear Mixed Models (GLMMs) utilizing the Integrated Nested Laplace Approximation (INLA) methodology.

 ## Features
 - **Bayesian Variable Importance Computation**: Allows for the quantification of the importance of predictors in GLMMs in a Bayesian framework.
+Currently it only works with LMM's but this is thought to be extended in the near future.
 - **INLA Integration**: Leverages the computational advantages of INLA, a popular method for Bayesian inference for latent Gaussian models.
 - **Support for Various GLMMs**: Compatible with a wide range of generalized linear mixed models.
 - **Extensible**: Designed with the modern R user in mind, offering a range of utilities to further expand upon the base functionality.